-Carmen and their guests witnessed our new Master Nicholas Kenneth Laister, ‘Nick”, Senior Warden, Andrew Turner and Junior Warden, make their pledge at St Stephen Walbrook on the 20th October 2021.
+Carmen and their guests witnessed our new Master Nicholas Kenneth Laister, Senior Warden, Andrew Turner, and Junior Warden, make their pledge at St Stephen Walbrook on the 20th October 2021.

 The Master Carman, Peter Cordrey, and Carman Consort, his wife Carol, led the procession following the Standard Bearer and Beadle from Grocers Hall to the combined installation and remediation service which was held at St Stephen Walbrook.

-Revd Stephen Baxter made us all very welcome and Carman’s Honorary Chaplain Revd Canon Huw Mosford conducted a wonderfully uplifting, inclusive service, the music arrangements from Derek Carden, the organist, and Michael Woods choir master and the Carman choir and trumpeters from Christs Hospital was all absolutely outstanding.
+Revd Stephen Baxter made us all very welcome and Carmen’s Honorary Chaplain, Revd Canon Huw Mosford, conducted a wonderfully uplifting and inclusive service.
+The musical arrangements from our organist, Derek Carden, and our choir master, Michael Woods together with the Carmen’s choir and trumpeters from Christ’s Hospital were all absolutely outstanding.

-The new Master Carman, Nicholas Laister, “Nick”, and Carman Consort, his wife Joy, led the procession back from the church to Grocers Hall.
-Nick then hired his cart for the year from its owner, Liveryman and Carman Consort Joy Laister; a 1915 Fiat Box Van which was originally used in France as an ambulance during the 1914 -1918 War.
+The new Master Carman, Nicholas Laister (“Nick”), and Carman Consort, Joy, led the procession back from the church to Grocers’ Hall.
+Nick then hired his cart for the year from its owner, his wife and Carman Consort, Liveryman Joy Laister – a 1915 Fiat Box Van which was originally used in France as an ambulance during the 1914 -1918 War.

 We would like to warmly welcome:

-Apprentice Zak Kemp-Howard, son of our new Court member Allison Kemp;
+- Apprentice Zak Kemp-Howard, son of our new Court member Allison Kemp; and

-The Worshipful Company of Carmen have always been lucky in their choice of Honorary Chaplain and such was exemplified and such was exemplified by the Reverend Tom Heffer who in 2015 agreed to accept that Office.
+The Worshipful Company of Carmen have always been lucky in their choice of Honorary Chaplain and this was exemplified by the Reverend Tom Heffer, who in 2015 agreed to accept that office.
 Tom was then on the executive staff of the Mission to Seafarers, whose President is our own Past Master Her Royal Highness The Princess Royal.
-Tom became an Honorary Liveryman in 2006 and the Company was fortunate that he continued to be our Chaplain when in 2009 he became, because his vast knowledge of the shipping world made him the outstanding candidate, Secretary General of the Mission.
-Tom was a true Carman for when undergoing his religious training he worked as a bus driver in Aylesbury something his Wife, Roz, recalls he loved doing.
-Tom had met Roz, when they both worked in Singapore and they had a Daughter, Abi, who has accompanied her Mother today.
-Tom died, tragically young, at just 43 years old in April 2012.
-In the six and a half years Tom was our Chaplain he displayed his warm personality, his gift for friendship, his interest in people and his zest for life.
+Tom became an Honorary Liveryman in 2006 and the Company was fortunate that he continued to be our Chaplain when in 2009 (because his vast knowledge of the shipping world made him the outstanding candidate) he became Secretary General of the Mission.
+Tom was a true Carman for when undergoing his religious training he worked as a bus driver in Aylesbury, something his wife, Roz, recalls he loved doing.
+Tom had met Roz, when they both worked in Singapore and their daughter, Abi, has accompanied her mother today.
+Tom died, tragically young, at just 43 years of age in April 2012.
+In the six-and-a-half years Tom was our Chaplain he displayed his warm personality, his gift for friendship, his interest in people and his zest for life.
 As with our current Chaplain, Huw, people would instantly warm to Tom.
 He was one of those rare people whose own qualities brought out the best in everyone else.
-It is public knowledge that Tom was a passionate advocate for organ donation and after death he gave the gift of life to two people who underwent liver transplants one of whom had been on a waiting list for over three years.
+It is public knowledge that Tom was a passionate advocate for organ donation and after death he gave the gift of life to two people who underwent liver transplants, one of whom had been on a waiting list for over three years.

 We also warmly welcome those who received their freedom of the Company becoming Freemen:

-Lieutenant Colonel Deborah Taylor, Debs. is Commanding Officer of our newly Affiliated 151 Regiment, Royal Logistics Corp,
+- Lieutenant Colonel Deborah “Debs” Taylor, who is Commanding Officer of our newly affiliated 151 Regiment, Royal Logistics Corps;

-Flight Lieutenant Christopher Chapman who previously served with the Army prior to commissioning in the RAF,
+- Flight Lieutenant Christopher Chapman, who served with the Army prior to his commissioning in the RAF;

-Graham Funnell a civil engineer, passionate about Digital Transformation, Mental Health and General Well-being and the promotion of diversity within the industry and women in engineering STEM.
+- Graham Funnell a civil engineer, who is passionate about digital transformation, mental health and general well-being, as well as the promotion of diversity within the industry and women in engineering – Science, Technology, Engineering and Mathematics.

-Lieutenant Colonel Elizabeth Sedgwick who came over from Paris, where she is currently working for the British Army as Liaison Officer to the French Army, especially for the event;
+- Lieutenant Colonel Elizabeth Sedgwick who came over from Paris especially for the event, where she is currently working for the British Army as Liaison Officer to the French Army;

-And last but certainly not least we welcome our Liverymen by Court Resolution ……
+And last but certainly not least we welcome our Liveryman by Court Resolution:

-Master Fueller Carrie Marsh; the fuellers and Carman have a reciprocal annual arrangement.
-We look forward to enjoying more happy times and our long tradition of joining in with the Woodmongers Supper
+- Master Fueller, Carrie Marsh – the Fuellers and Carmen have a reciprocal annual arrangement.
+We look forward to enjoying more happy times and our long tradition of joining you for the Woodmongers’ Supper

 Welcome to you all and we hope you will enjoy many years in the Carmen family, together.

-Nick first came to Carmen events as a guest of Liveryman Stephen Burgess and after a number of years eventually joined the Carmen in 2005, he joined the court in 2012 although he lives in Yorkshire he and his wife Joy, a Liveryman, have been at most events during their time with Carmen.
+Nick first came to Carmen events as a guest of Liveryman Stephen Burgess and eventually joined the Carmen in 2005, he joined the court in 2012 and while he lives in Yorkshire, he and his wife Joy, also a Liveryman, have been at most events during their time with Carmen.